Cardiac Catheterization

 Your doctor may do other procedures to diagnose or treat your condition during cardiac catheterization.

 • Collect biopsies of small samples of heart tissue for more laboratory testing.
-Biopsies can be used for Genetic testing, to check for myocarditis (a type of heart inflammation), or to look for transplant rejection.
+Biopsies can be used for genetic testing, to check for myocarditis (a type of heart inflammation), or to look for transplant rejection.

 • Use coronary angiography to look at the heart or blood vessels by injecting dye through the catheter.